Will programs implemented remotely count toward ACL CDSME and falls prevention grant participant reach and completer goals?

 Yes.
 For participants to count towards your grant goals, they must have a record of having attended at least one workshop session.
 We recommend program leaders use the standard OMB-approved attendance form to collect attendance data.
-The falls prevention program attendance log is available online here and the CDSME attendance log is available online here.
+Download the falls prevention program attendance log and CDSME program attendance log.

 We would like to track which workshops have been impacted by the COVID-19 pandemic, e.g., workshops that had to be canceled, rescheduled, or had to switch from in person delivery to remote delivery.
 Can we record this in the database?

 Yes.
 We have added a question on the workshop data entry screen to track workshops that have been impacted by, or implemented during, the COVID-19 pandemic.
 This will allow us to see how many workshops were impacted and, if needed, also remove these workshops from contributing to your organization/network’s overall participant retention rate.